Technology

 2. Describing using applications/ websites: Log in/ Log out/ Sign in/ Sign out/ Register/ Sign up to

-Log in/ sign in mean to provide credentials to gain access to a service or system.
-Log in/ log out mean leave the application.
+Log in/ sign in mean to enter a service or system.
+Log out/ sign out mean leave the application.
 Register/ Sign up to means enrolling in a service or program.

 Examples: